 How?
 To improve your social confidence, try out a group fitness class at your local gym or try a team sport like table tennis or lawn bowls.

 Keeping active and strong is important regardless of your age.
-If you’re feeling inspired to get active but want some support to do so, you can always connect with a support worker on Better Caring.
+If you’re feeling inspired to get active but want some support to do so, you can always connect with a support worker on Mable.